alexklimek1/DATA550-final-project-repo/README.md

 The final report will be generated as `final_report.html`.
 To clean the output after generating the report, run the command `make clean` in the terminal.

+## Building with Docker

+To build the Docker image and generate the report using Docker, follow these steps:

+1. Ensure Docker is installed on your system.
+2. Open a terminal and navigate to the root of the cloned repository.
+3. Run the command `make build` to build the Docker image.
+This process will install all required R packages and prepare the environment.
+This step may take a few minutes.
+4. Once the image is built, run the command `make run` to execute the Docker container.
+This will generate the report and save it to the `report` directory on your local machine.

 ## Code Description / Content

 ### Variables